 Aims to keep highly skilled men and women on active duty.
 If this is not feasible, the Air Force will ensure Airmen receive enhanced assistance through the AFW2 program.

-Treatment Programs and Other Helpful Resources
+Rehab Programs and Other Helpful Resources

 Veteran substance abuse treatment and rehab program operated by the Department of Veterans Affairs.
 The program offers a variety of therapies and support services to eligible veterans who have a substance abuse disorder.
 Treatment services are provided at numerous VA medical centers and clinics around the country.